 Overview of Google Cloud Platform

 Google Cloud Platform (GCP) provides google cloud services, including infrastructure, machine learning, storage and more.
-It allows users to run applications and services on Google’s scalable and reliable infrastructure.
+It also allows users to run applications and services on Google’s scalable and reliable infrastructure.

 Google cloud computing platform delivers virtual machines, cloud storage, databases, cloud functions and other tools to build and run applications and workflows in the cloud.
 Developers can deploy infrastructure as quickly as they can type a command using Google’s scalable and high-performance network.